 LU.1n Strive to provide a sufficient mix of land uses in the Town Center to achieve a compact built environment that promotes walking, biking, and transit use to access goods, services, and employment opportunities.

 COMMERCIAL

-LU.1o The Commercial designation is intended to accommodate a wide range of commercial uses, ~~including large format retail, auto oriented commercial uses and regional scale commercial uses.
-Compatible uses are also allowed.~~
+LU.1o The Commercial designation is intended to accommodate a wide range of commercial uses.

 BUSINESS PARK